AndyBRoswell/basic_struts/README.md

 Then, finally, click "Finish".

+## Alternative

+If the project is built using the upper method but can't be launched,

 ## After the Creation

 Follow the official guide.
 If the IDE prompts that newer versions of dependencies can be used, you may update them by operating in the IDE.